The most beautiful Jazz scores to play on the saxophone

 The song was first performed by the American singer and actress Belle Baker, whose husband had just passed away.
 It is said that the singer broke down in tears in the middle of her performance.
 Her emotional rendition was picked up by the press, which helped make the song a hit.

-“All of Me” is an ideal piece for those just beginning or who wish to practise the Jazz register.
+“All of Me” is an ideal piece for those just beginning or who wish to practice the Jazz register.
 It is now available for tenor and alto saxophone in the Tomplay Shop in eight levels of difficulty.
 Play accompanied by a high-quality recording of a professional Jazz band.

 7. Feeling Good - Michael Bublé